 There are, of course, exceptions.
 With The Business Platinum Card® from American Express, says Steele, you get 35% of your points back (up to 500,000 bonus points per calendar year) when you redeem them for flights with your designated airline, giving you roughly 1.5 cents per point (applies to flights booked on amextravel.com).

-Studies show that consumers generally prefer experiences over things, but it can be tempting to use your credit card rewards to get the latest tech or accessories for your travels.
+If you’re a consumer who generally prefers experiences over “things,” it can be tempting to use your credit card rewards to get the latest tech or accessories for your travels.

 If you have Delta SkyMiles, you could purchase a Kuerig coffee maker for 43,654 miles, or you could purchase it at Best Buy for $199.99.
 With that redemption, you’re getting 0.46 cents per mile.

-“Understand how much your points are worth on paper by comparing it to the cash price,” says Mark Jackson, personal finance expert at Brad’s Deals.
+“Understand how much your points are worth on paper by comparing it to the cash price,” says Mark Jackson, channel manager at Brad’s Deals.
 “Then, make the decision based on your available options.”

 One of the downsides of having a hotel credit card is that your redemptions options are restrictive, but you should resist the urge to use your points for anything but free stays.